 - (a) In addition to Section 80074, the following shall apply.
-(Continued) - (c) The caregiver and his/her staff are prohibited from smoking a tobacco product, or permitting any person from smoking a tobacco product pipe, eigar or eigarette containing tobacco or any other plant in a motor vehicle that is regularly used to transport children, regardless of when the minor children are present.
+(Continued) - (c) The caregiver and his/her staff are prohibited from smoking, or permitting any person from smoking a pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is used to transport children, regardless of when the minor-children are present.
 This prohibition applies when the motor vehicle is moving or at rest.
-Smoking has the same meaning as in subdivision (c) of Section 22950.5 of the Business and Professions Code, and tobacco product means a product or device as defined in subdivision (d) of Section 22950.5 of the Business and Professions Code.